iaah05/Spidermon/README.md

 <img src="https://github.com/iaah05/Spidermon/assets/66481071/a9ccf2db-b8dc-4f04-9782-b368e72630c3" width="300" height="300">

-On the other end of the probe, it came with pre-terminated crimps?
-I wired this into the USB connector with the following colours:\
+On the other end of the probe, it came with pre-terminated ferrules that I wired this into the USB connector with the below colours.
+Again this allows me to move the controller away for maintenance without disturbing the probe in the terrarium.
 \+  Red (5v)\
 \-  Black (Gnd)\
 D- Yellow (sdl)\